Azure/terraform-azurerm-avm-res-network-networkinterface/examples/configure_all_settings/README.md

 <!-- BEGIN_TF_DOCS -->
 # Configure all settings of a network interface

-This example provides show how to create and configure a network interface with all its settings using Terraform for Azure.
+This example shows how to create and configure a network interface with all its settings using Terraform for Azure.

 ```hcl
 locals {